ioanazelko/dustfizz3D/README.md

 ## Introduction to git and GitHub

 If this is your first time using git and GitHub, please:
-- [ ] read the Chapter 1 this free online book https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control
+- [ ] Read the Chapter 1 this free online book https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control
 - [ ] Follow the instructions here to clone this repository https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control
-- [ ] To make changes to the repository later on, read Chapters 2 and 3, and other chapters of interest
+- [ ] To make changes to the repository later on, read Chapters 2 and 3, and other chapters of interest.
 ## Installation Requirements

 This project requires the following Python packages beyond the standard library: